 Please see links to a number of parks popular for ceremonies below:

 Note: Permits issued for Kholo Gardens - Zone 1 and Queens Park - Bush Chapel are limited to a period of 2.5 hours, this is due to the popularity of these locations for ceremonies.

 There are a number of sporting areas within parks throughout Ipswich.
 These sporting areas can be searched for using the 'Search by Facilities' function on Parks Search - simply click on 'Usage' and then the 'Sporting' option for a list of parks with sporting areas.
 Organised sporting events are only to be held in sporting areas.

 A sporting club will need to apply for a permit for their seasonal training and competition.
-As part of this application they will be required to submit a Terms and Conditions for Seasonal Sporting Permits form acknowledging they have read and agree to the terms and conditions.
+As part of this application they will be required to submit a Seasonal Sport Permit Application.

 Note: Please be aware that a permit may not be issued in the instances where fees remain oustanding and payable to council or required documentation has not been supplied.

 There are a number of parks designated suitable for fitness and training activities.
 These parks can be searched for using the ‘Search by Facilities’ function on Parks Search - simply click on ‘Usage’ and then the ‘Personal Training’ option for a list of parks designated for these activities.